HubSpot/hubspot-api-python/sample-apps/trello-integration-app/README.md

-# HubSpot-python sample Trello app
+# HubSpot-python sample Trello integration app

 This is a sample app for the hubspot-python SDK.
 Currently, this app focuses on demonstrating of Trello integration, Trello cards and HubSpot deals in particular.